Corporate governance practices

-- the director is, or has been within the last three years, an employee or executive officer of BCE2, other than employment as an interim chief executive officer
+1. the director is, or has been within the last three years, an employee or executive officer of BCE , other than employment as an interim chief executive officer;

-- an immediate family member3 of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer
+2. an immediate family member of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer;

-- the director has an immediate family member who is a current employee of such a firm and personally works on BCE’s audit; or
+3. the director has an immediate family member who is a current employee of such a firm and participates in its audit, assurance or tax compliance (but not tax planning) practice; or

-- the director (or an immediate family member) was within the last three years a partner or employee of such a firm and personally worked on BCE’s audit within that time
+4. the director (or an immediate family member) was within the last three years a partner or employee of such a firm and personally worked on BCE’s audit within that time;

-- the director (or an immediate family member) is, or has been within the last three years, employed as an executive officer of another company where any of BCE’s present executives at the same time serves or served on that company’s compensation committee
+1. the director (or an immediate family member) is, or has been within the last three years, employed as an executive officer of another company where any of BCE’s present executive officers at the same time serves or served on that company’s compensation committee;

-- the director is a current employee of a company4 that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues
+2. the director is a current employee of a company4 that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues;

-- an immediate family member of the director is a current executive officer of a company4 that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues
+3. an immediate family member of the director is a current executive officer of a company4 that has made payments to, or received payments from, BCE for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of U.S. $1 million or 2% of such company’s consolidated gross revenues.

 Indirect acceptance of compensation includes payments to:

-- a spouse, minor children or stepchildren, or adult children or stepchildren sharing a home with the member of the audit committee, or
+1. a spouse, minor children or stepchildren, or adult children or stepchildren sharing a home with the member of the audit committee; or

-1 “material relationship” is a relationship which could, in the view of the board, be reasonably expected to interfere with the exercise of a director’s independent judgement.
+1. A “material relationship” is a relationship which could, in the view of the board, be reasonably expected to interfere with the exercise of a director’s independent judgment.

-4 For this subsection (E) only, contributions to tax exempt organizations shall not be considered payments.
+4. For this subsection (D) only, contributions to tax exempt organizations shall not be considered payments.